ellapav/ellapav/README.md

 - 👋 Hi, I’m @ellapav
-- 👀 I’m interested in geometric inverse problems, imaging, and machine learning.
+- 👀 I'm a mathematician with a PhD who specializes in Machine Learning, Computer Vision, Differential Geometry, Topology, Advanced Data Analytics, and Data Visualization.
-- 🌱 I’m an Analyst at SAS with a PhD in Mathematics from NC State.
+- 🌱 I’m working as an Analytical Consultant at SAS.

 <!---
 ellapav/ellapav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.